-Recommendation 4: Targeted support to the process of internationalisation of start-ups by AIDA (or the institution in charge for innovation) including assistance in legal, corporate and fiscal activities, as well as real estate and credit matters.
-In addition, innovative startups can benefit from free-of-charge participation in certain international fairs and events, as well as to international initiatives aimed at favouring the matching with potential investors.
+Targeted support to the process of internationalisation of start-ups by AIDA (or the institution in charge of innovation), including assistance in legal, corporate and fiscal activities, as well as real estate and credit matters.
+In addition, innovative start-ups can benefit from free-of-charge participation in certain international fairs and events and international initiatives aimed at favouring the matching with potential investors.